Austria's stunned conservatives meet to pick leader for party and country | Politics

 Austria's stunned conservatives meet to pick leader for party and country

-Top officials of Austria's ruling conservative party, reeling from their leader Sebastian Kurz's surprise resignation https://www.reuters.com/world/europe/austrian-ex-chancellor-kurz-speak-after-reports-he-is-leaving-politics-2021-12-02, meet on Friday morning to pick a successor who will also lead the nation as Chancellor Alexander Schallenberg is also quitting.
-Schallenberg, a career diplomat and close ally of Kurz's, was thrust into the government's top job less than two months ago when Kurz quit https://www.reuters.com/world/europe/austrias-kurz-says-stepping-down-chancellor-2021-10-09 at the behest of their coalition partner, the Greens, because he has been placed under criminal investigation on suspicion of corruption offences.
+Senior officials of Austria's ruling conservative party, reeling from their leader Sebastian Kurz's surprise resignation, met on Friday to pick a successor who will also lead the nation as Chancellor Alexander Schallenberg is also quitting.
+Schallenberg, a career diplomat and close ally of Kurz's, was thrust into the role in October when Kurz quit at the behest of their coalition partner, the Greens, because he has been placed under criminal investigation on suspicion of corruption offences.

-Top officials of Austria's ruling conservative party, reeling from their leader Sebastian Kurz's surprise resignation https://www.reuters.com/world/europe/austrian-ex-chancellor-kurz-speak-after-reports-he-is-leaving-politics-2021-12-02, meet on Friday morning to pick a successor who will also lead the nation as Chancellor Alexander Schallenberg is also quitting.
+Senior officials of Austria's ruling conservative party, reeling from their leader Sebastian Kurz's surprise resignation, met on Friday to pick a successor who will also lead the nation as Chancellor Alexander Schallenberg is also quitting.

-Schallenberg, a career diplomat and close ally of Kurz's, was thrust into the government's top job less than two months ago when Kurz quit https://www.reuters.com/world/europe/austrias-kurz-says-stepping-down-chancellor-2021-10-09 at the behest of their coalition partner, the Greens, because he has been placed under criminal investigation on suspicion of corruption offences.
+Schallenberg, a career diplomat and close ally of Kurz's, was thrust into the role in October when Kurz quit at the behest of their coalition partner, the Greens because he has been placed under criminal investigation on suspicion of corruption offenses.
 Kurz denies wrongdoing.
 Having remained leader of his People's Party (OVP), Kurz stunned much of the OVP on Thursday by saying he was leaving politics.
-That prompted Schallenberg and Kurz's closest ally, Finance Minister Gernot Bluemel, who is under investigation https://www.reuters.com/article/austria-politics-minister-idUSL1N2KH13O in another corruption case, to say they too would step down.
+That prompted Schallenberg and Kurz's closest ally, Finance Minister Gernot Bluemel, who is under investigation in another corruption case, to say they too would resign.

 Kurz and Bluemel, who also denies wrongdoing, said their newborn children had motivated their decisions.
-Since Kurz was placed under investigation his party has lost what most polls showed to be a lead of at least 10 percentage points over its nearest rivals, the opposition Social Democrats.
-They are now neck and neck.
+The party leadership's meeting began around 9 a.m.
+(0800 GMT).
+A media statement is scheduled for 11:30 a.m.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)